Martin Duberman

 Martin Bauml Duberman (born August 6, 1930) is an American historian, biographer, playwright, and gay rights activist.
-Duberman is Professor of History Emeritus at Herbert Lehman College in the Bronx, New York City.
+Duberman is Professor of History Emeritus at Lehman College in the Bronx, New York City.

 Early life

 Duberman was born into a Jewish family.
 His father, born in Ukraine, was initially a manual laborer but later founded a successful clothing business that sold uniforms to the government during World War II.
-His family used the money to move to Mount Vernon, New York and send Martin to the Horace Mann School, an elite private prep school.
+His family used the money to move to Mount Vernon, New York, and send Martin to the Horace Mann School, an elite private prep school.
 He would later graduate from Yale College and Harvard University.